syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Pivot-Tables.md

 ---
 # Working with Pivot Tables

-You can easily arrange and summarize complex data in a [Pivot Table](https://support.office.com/en-us/article/PivotTable-I-Get-started-with-PivotTable-reports-in-Excel-2007-bfe774d3-3e20-46f7-b6a3-f7984855d665#).
-Creation and Manipulation of pivot table is supported in Excel 2007 and later formats, and pivot table in existing document can be preserved for Excel 2003 format**.**
+You can easily arrange and summarize complex data in a [Pivot Table](https://support.office.com/en-us/article/PivotTable-I-Get-started-with-PivotTable-reports-in-Excel-2007-bfe774d3-3e20-46f7-b6a3-f7984855d665).
+Creation and Manipulation of pivot table is supported in Excel 2007 and later formats, and pivot table in existing document can be preserved for Excel 2003 format.

 ## Create a Pivot Table